Enlargement of a photo of Sylvia Bremer, possibly from the Witzel Studios, Los Angeles. c 1918. Author’s Collection.

 Born Sylvia Poppy Bremer, Sydney, New South Wales, Australia, 9 June 1897, she died in New York City, USA, 7 June, 1943.
 After very successful stage work in Australia, she travelled to the US with her first and much older husband Willett Morrison.
 Her first film in Hollywood was for Thomas Ince, and she was active in film from 1917-1926.
 She could not re-establish herself after the coming of sound and an unhappy second marriage.

-Of course, Sylvia Bremer is hardly a forgotten Australian at all, I just wanted an excuse to include this photo from my collection!
-Ralph Marsden’s biography Who was Sylvia? was published in 2016 – making use of hitherto unseen private photos of Bremer – and including a great deal of painstaking new research.
+Sylvia Bremer is hardly a forgotten Australian at all.
+Ralph Marsden’s biography Who was Sylvia? was published in 2016 – making use of hitherto unseen private photos of Bremer – and including a great deal of painstaking new research on her career.
 Here are two photos of a very young Sylvia from Australian libraries – they are now out of copyright.

 Above: Sylvia Bremer by May and Mina Moore. c1910-1913.
 State Library of Victoria.
 (Ralph Marsden dates this to 1916)